Hemanth Sabbella

 Google Scholar

 I specialize in embedded systems, digital and analog circuits, and machine/deep learning for MCUs.
 I have been working on tinyML systems, which involve incorporating size-constrained ML models into ultra-low-power wearables and embedded systems.
-Specifically, my current research interlinks soft knitted wearables (like knee braces), event-driven computing (SNNs), and ultra-low-power hardware design.
-On a broader scale, the fabrics we wear will be capable of sensing and computing with very low energy consumption.
+Specifically, my current research interlinks event-driven/neuromorphic computing (SNNs), ultra-low-power hardware design, and soft knitted wearables (like knee braces), while also exploring their integration into robotic applications

 In addition to my professional pursuits, I have a passion for photography (you can check out my work @foto.obscura), enjoy going ice-skating, and have a diverse palette when it comes to food.